Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Hegner is mentioned 3 times in The Good Soldier Švejk.

-Hegner was a staff sergeant who had served with Hauptmann Ságner in Serbia at the beginning of the war and had related to Rechnungsfeldwebel Vaněk how incompetent Ságner at the border with Montenegro.
-Vaněk now relates this to Oberleutnant Lukáš just as the latter gets to know that Ságner has been promoted ahead of him.
+was a staff sergeant who had served with Hauptmann Ságner in Serbia at the beginning of the war and had related to Rechnungsfeldwebel Vaněk how incompetently Ságner had acted at the border with Montenegro.
+Vaněk now relates this to Oberleutnant Lukáš just as the latter gets to know that Ságner has been promoted to battalion commander ahead of the former.

 Background